dacharyc/WWDC2021-Notes/notes-from-lounges-06-08.md

 Q: When building docs locally, does the archive get stored in derived data? i.e. are devs going to have to rebuild docs every time they clear derived data to fix weird issues?

-A: Hi Jeff, good question!
-When you use the Build Documentation menu in Xcode, the doccarchive does go into the derived data directory, so if you clear that, you would have to rebuild the docs.
+A: When you use the Build Documentation menu in Xcode, the doccarchive does go into the derived data directory, so if you clear that, you would have to rebuild the docs.